okayzed/pbtt/README.md

 == interactions ==

-interactions are triggers for dobodob to interact back with. these are more light hearted and do not have actual functional usage. examples would be poking dobodob or saying hi.
+interactions are triggers for pbtt to interact back with. these are more light hearted and do not have actual functional usage. examples would be poking pbtt or saying hi.

 === list of interactions ===